leonmavr/kinect-rf/README.md

 python train_rf.py
 ```

-Training should only take approximately half a minute for ~20 training images.
+Training should only take approximately half a minute on a CPU for ~20 training images.
 When it's done, the script will give you the filepath to the newly trained
 classifier.